robertduplock/scifibooks.club/content/en/reviews/star-trek-picard-the-last-best-hope-book-review.md

 My one criticism of the book is that the story seems to lose a little oomph in the second half.
 Many storylines peter out, shrinking into themselves rather than resolving satisfyingly.
 Jordie La Forge, for example, doesn't do much once the shipbuilding plant is up and running.
 Picard and Raffi continue their mission with varying degrees of success until, finally, an unexpected event cuts their mission short.

 I understand that the book's theme is that good people can do their best and still fail.
 But maybe one last little juicy plot point towards the end of the book would have really wrapped up things nicely.
-For example, what if Jordie
+For example, what if Picard ordered Jordie La Forge to give him an in-person report and that Jordie left Mars to visit Picard just before the synth rebellion took place?
+Starfleet grew suspicious that Picard knew the rebellion would happen and saved his old friend.
+That would give them an extra reason to cut the mission short... okay, that may not have tied in with the TV show storyline, but you get my point.

+All that being said, _The Last Best Hope_ still does an amazing job detailing the events leading up to the show.